The Murals of Santurce

 The murals are concentrated around Calle Cerra in Santurce.
 This is the street that both of my nearby food recommendations (at the bottom of this post) are on as well, so you could easily start at one of those to orient yourself and explore from there.

 We found the Uber drivers in San Juan to be incredibly friendly and helpful.
 If you’re taking an Uber to Santurce, don’t be afraid to ask your driver questions about what not to miss in the area.
+San Juan is incredibly photogenic, colorful Cuba vibes abound, and this is a fantastic place to practice your travel photography.

 Google Maps street view is also useful to get a sense of the neighborhood or explore without leaving home.
 I browsed a bit and found this capture of artists painting the fallen angel a couple photos down!